Faculty Academic Progress Committee Procedures

 1.1.1 The APC is a committee constituted by the Dean.
 The Dean appoints members to one (or more) APC's.

 1.1.2 For a double degree student where faculties share concern about the student's progress, the APC of the managing faculty will undertake the APC process.
 Where only one faculty is concerned about the student's progress, that faculty undertakes the APC process.
-Consideration should be made to co-opt a member of the teaching staff of the non-managing faculty where practical.
-Any decision of an APC to exclude applies to both degrees unless, with the permission of the Dean of the other faculty, the student is enrolled in the single degree, and subject to any conditions imposed by the Dean.
+Consideration should be given to co-opting a member of the academic staff of the non-managing faculty to be a member of the APC.
+Any decision of an APC to exclude applies to both degrees unless the student is permitted to by the Dean of the other Faculty to enrol in the single degree, subject to any conditions imposed by the Dean.

 1.1.4 Where possible, faculties should provide gender balance in the membership.
 At least one member of each APC should have completed training on the University's obligations to students with a disability.